akool-rinku/akool-react-sdk/README.md

 if you are implmenting your custom solution make sure to call the `closeStreaming` function when the user leaves the chat / when session ends.

+## General Guidelines

+1. To use the sdk, you need to have a valid openapi token.
+You can get the token using client id and secret which you can get from [Akool Dashboard](https://akool.com/workspace/{workspaceId}/api/credentials).
+Once you have the client id and secret refer to [Akool OpenAPI Documentation](https://docs.akool.io/authentication/usage#get-the-token) to get the token.

+2. To use `useChat` hook, you must wrap your component with `VideoChatProvider` and pass the `openapiToken` to it.

+3. If you are using `useChat` hook, you must call `closeStreaming` function when the user leaves the chat / when session ends.

 ## Requirements